Cervical smear test & cervical screening: 12 frequently asked questions

 A cervical smear test is a test of a sample taken from a woman's cervix.
 It is not a test for cancer.

-The current test is used to detect abnormal cells that left untreated could develop into cervical cancer.
+The cervical screening test is used to detect abnormal cells that left untreated could develop into cervical cancer.

 If detected early, cervical cancer can be cured.

 2. When will I be invited for cervical screening?

 The NHS has cervical screening programmes in England, Wales, Scotland and Northern Ireland to ensure women are invited for regular smear tests.